jeffmanzione/rzalloc/README.md

 * Parsers
 * Short-lived jobs or batch tasks

-It offers malloc-level convenience with *order-of-magnitude* performance gains.
+It offers malloc-level convenience with significant performance gains.

 ---